Monday, January 25, 2016

 My memories of the tree she decorated at Christmas still bring a smile to my face.

-Her Christmas tree would light up any room with her bubbling lights, angel hair, icicles, stringed popcorn, and tiny trinkets.
+Her Christmas tree would light up any room with its bubbling lights, angel hair, icicles, stringed popcorn, and tiny trinkets.

 Our maternal grandfather loved to smoke Prince Albert Tobacco.

-We would watch as he took out those white papers and pour Prince Albert Tobacco inside and then he would roll them tightly, licking to seal the tobacco inside.
+We would watch as he took out those white papers, poured Prince Albert Tobacco into them, then rolled them tightly, licking to seal the tobacco inside.

 We would gladly walk to the store to buy him a can of Prince Albert Tobacco because he always gave us a nickel for candy.